 Finn (born 2004) made the step up to automobile racing and attained his international racing license in 2020 as a multiple karting champion.
 The youngster took his first steps in GT4 racing, where he immediately impressed and claimed class victories.
 In 2021, Finn became the youngest driver ever to make his debut in an Le Mans Prototpye (LMP3) in the Michelin Le Mans Cup.
 His team, Phoenix Racing, is a championship-winning team, which has been a familiar name in motorsport for 22 years.
 In 2022, Finn lines up for top team United Autosports in the LMP3 class within the famous European Le Mans Series (ELMS).

-Aliyyah and Yasmeen have one big goal: The twins want to take part in the famous Dakar Rally in 2023.
+Aliyyah and Yasmeen have one big goal: The twins want to take part in the famous Dakar Rally together.
 Their love of motorsport was handed down to them when they were born in Dubai in 2004.
 Their father, two-time European truck racing champion Martin Koloc, is a true motorsport legend, whom they are attempting to emulate.
 And with success: At the age of just 16, Aliyyah became the youngest ever winner of a truck race.
 In 2022, the Dakar Sistaz line up in various racing series, including the FIA Middle East Cup for Cross Country Bajas, the EuroNascar Series, and selected GT3 and GT4 races.

 Liam (born 2004) and his brother Jonas (born 2005) are among the best young Germans when it comes to off-road racing.
 Their motor racing career began in the German Autocross Championship, in which lightweight cross buggies go head to head in short sprints on gravel and mud tracks.
 In 2019, Liam was crowned German champion in the Juniorbuggy category, with Jonas runner-up.
 The Müller Brothers’ big dream is the World Rally Championship.
 On their way there, they are contesting selected rounds of the Mitropa Europacup and the German Rally Championship in 2022.